hc-sc/cyclops/README.md

 -The project is proposing to create a new process enabled by a digital-tool to virtualize optically represented text on the label, query the data via existing databases, identify and highlight instances of non-compliances, and visually depict the issue by overlaying the information back on to the camera/device feed.
 This will allow inspectors to review the labels on-site, without the need to collect samples and invest more time into the inspection.

-- As a small scale proof of concept, a solution can be developed by using the minimal viable product model for Natural Health Products and targeted for Inspectors in the Health Product Compliance and the Border Centres for testing.
+-As a small scale proof of concept, a solution can be developed by using the minimal viable product model for Natural Health Products and targeted for Inspectors in the Health Product Compliance and the Border Centres for testing.

 # Stages